inertiajs/inertia-phoenix/README.md

 ## Flash messages

-This library automatically includes Phoenix flash data in Inertia props.
+This library automatically includes Phoenix flash data in Inertia props, under the `flash` key.

 For example, given the following controller action: